Kostr/UEFI-Lessons/Lessons/Lesson_65/README.md

 endformset;
 ```

-Build our driver and verify that everything work as it should.
+Build the driver and verify that everything works as it should.

 # Numeric

 Let's investigate `numeric` VFR element.
 With it user can enter a number value from a HII Form. https://edk2-docs.gitbook.io/edk-ii-vfr-specification/2_vfr_description_in_bnf/211_vfr_form_definition#2.11.6.6.1-vfr-numeric-statement-definition

-Our new element would need a storage, so add a field `UINT8 NumericValue;` to our UEFI variable structure:
+Our new element would need a storage, so add a field `UINT8 NumericValue` to our UEFI variable structure:
 ```
 typedef struct {
   UINT8 CheckboxValue;